The Lady in Red (1979 film): Critical

-My candidate for most ambitious film ever made at Roger Corman’s New World Pictures...
-Not only do I think this thirties era epic... is Sayles best screenplay, I also think it’s the best script ever written for an exploitation movie...
-John Sayles wrote a big screen big budget gangster epic, with one of the best female characters of any movie of the second half of the seventies.
-And while Teague and Corman pull it off, they do it by hanging on for dear life.
-Sayles’ script deserved a much bigger canvas, a much, much bigger budget, and a much, much, much longer shooting schedule.
-With all the limitations imposed on them, Teague’s film is a miracle... it’s like five thirties set female-led features rolled into one huge Russian novel of a movie (shot on a shoestring in four weeks).

 On Rotten Tomatoes, the film has an aggregated score of 83% based on 5 positive and 1 negative reviews.

+Sayles later said "if I see any flaw in the direction of that picture it's that the rhythm wasn't quite fast enough.
+And I think it's because acting styles have changed and the way people talk has changed.
+They used to just get on with it."
+Although Sayles disliked the final film he later said it "still has some feeling and substance."

+Quentin Tarantino felt "Sayles’ script deserved a much bigger canvas, a much, much bigger budget, and a much, much, much longer shooting schedule.
+With all the limitations imposed on them, Teague’s film is a miracle... it’s like five thirties set female-led features rolled into one huge Russian novel of a movie (shot on a shoestring in four weeks)."

+Box-office

 In 1984 Sayles said Lady in Red was "the only movie" he wrote for Roger Corman "that I wish I had been given the chance of directing.
 It was a very ambitious script and it has become very popular in Europe but has fared hopelessly in the U.S. where it has had two title changes Bullets, Sin and Bathtub Gin and Kiss Me and Die.
 It has never caught on properly because the gangster genre is as dead as a doornail."
 Sayles did say the film "just broke even."

-Although Sayles disliked the final film he later said it "still has some feeling and substance."